Your nose may be able to warn you about the impending death, according to new research from top behavioral and psychology scientists.

 “It is hard to think of a scent as frightening,” comment Wisman and Shira.
-“We don’t know why we like or dislike someone’s smell and we are usually not aware how scent influences our emotions, preferences and attitudes.”
+“We don’t know why we like or dislike someone’s smell and we are usually not aware of how scent influences our emotions, preferences, and attitudes.”

-During the study, people were not aware of their negative reaction.
+During the study, people were not aware of their negative reactions.
 “People are not familiar with putrescine and do not consciously associate it with death or fear,” further commented the two leading researchers.

 The research shows that our nose might have a bigger role in our everyday lives than previously thought.
 Furthermore, the array of stimuli that affects our behavior might be right in front of our eyes and yet we might not perceive it consciously.